Mass Humanities will sponsor online events hosted by history organizations.

 A new opportunity from Mass Humanities supports local history organizations in their efforts to reach audiences near and far through online programs and events.

 Bridge Street sponsorships will fund free online programs hosted by Massachusetts historical societies, centers, museums, or historic sites, helping these institutions recover lost income, and enabling free access to the humanities.

 Organizations can apply for sponsorships for up to three online programs per eligible applicant, at $500 per program ($1500 maximum).
 Programs must be open to the general public and must be free to attend.

 Applications open March 1, at noon.
 Sponsorships awarded will be announced every 3-4 weeks (see guidelines for a full calendar).
-Applications must be submitted at least three weeks before the upcoming award date to be considered for that cycle.
+Update: Applications for Bridge Street Sponsorships are now closed for 2021.

 Looking for support for a different type of grant?
 More updated grant opportunities for Reading Frederick Douglass Together, Local History and more coming soon!

 Why Bridge Street?